 5 Neurosurgery

-In 2013, 53-year-old Regina Turner was supposed to undergo an operation on the left side of her brain at St. Clare Health Center in St. Louis, Missouri.
-The operation entailed a craniotomy (surgical removal of part of the skull in order to access the brain), which the surgeon performed.
-Unfortunately, it was done to the wrong side of Turner’s head.
-Once the surgeon, Dr. Armond Levy realized his error, Turner was sutured up, and the correct operation was performed six days later, though the damage had already been done.
+In 2013, 53‑year‑old Regina Turner was scheduled for a left‑brain craniotomy at St. Clare Health Center in St. Louis, Missouri.
+The surgeon, Dr. Armond Levy, performed the skull opening on the wrong side of her head.
+Upon realizing the mistake, Dr. Levy sutured the incision and arranged for the correct operation six days later, but the damage was already done.

-Turner was left with a severe speech impediment and required around-the-clock care.
-She filed a lawsuit against the hospital and Dr. Levy for negligence and carelessness.
-The following year, Turner settled out of court with the hospital for an undisclosed amount.
-In the end, Dr. Levy, who no longer works for SSM Health, faced no state disciplinary action for his costly error and continues to practice medicine.
+Turner emerged with a severe speech impediment and required round‑the‑clock care.
+She sued both the hospital and Dr. Levy for negligence.
+The following year, she reached an undisclosed settlement, while Dr. Levy faced no state disciplinary action and continued practicing medicine, despite the grave error.

 4 Wrong Patient